techhx/techhx.github.io/about/index.md

 * I am Huangxin.
 Glad to meet you!

-* If you want to connect me, just email to: i@huangxin.co.uk
+* If you want to connect me, just email to this adress: i@huangxin.co.uk